 Table 1 includes the existing land uses for the entire study area.
 The table contains the total acres determined per land use from the survey; next is the percentage of those areas compared to the total developed land; and finally, the third set of data compare the all land uses to the total area within the Study Area.

-The Study Area is predominately Industrial uses with 31.0% of land in this use.
-The remaining 69.0% is Transportation related, specifically public right-of-way and streets.
+The Study Area is predominately Industrial uses with 38.1% of land in this use.
+The remaining 68.2% is either Public or Transportation related, specifically public right-of-way and streets.